Greenstand/treetracker-web-map-client/README.md

 **NOTE**

-For the new web map site development, we are working on the branch: web-map-site, now we have set it as default branch.
+For the new web map beta development, we are working on the branch: beta, now we have set it as default branch.

 The current version online is still deployed from master.

-So, for issues, the issue for the new web map site, should use the branch: `web-map-site`, the issue for the current version online, like fix bug, add tiny features, should use `master`, generally, we will freeze new big feature on the `master` branch.
+So, for issues, the issue for the new web map beta, should use the branch: `beta`, the issue for the current version online, like fix bug, add tiny features, should use `master`, generally, we will freeze new big feature on the `master` branch.

 ## Development Environment Quick Start